Best Trolling Motor Battery Types for Reliable Fishing Power

 Safety and Protection

-- BMS protection: For lithium batteries, the BMS should protect against overcharge, over-discharge, overcurrent, short circuit, and temperature extremes.
+- BMS protection: For lithium batteries, the BMS should protect against overcharge, over-discharge, over-current, short circuit, and temperature extremes.

 Long-Term Cost